pippinbarr/cart253/schedule.md

 - ...

 ### In studio
+- 💬 Early check-ins with Pippin about the Variations Jam (🔥 Do not leave before checking in 🔥)
 - 🔨 Work further on the challenges as needed
 - 📄 Work on the [Variation Jam](./assignments/variation-jam) assignment